 And even on the federal side of this, I mean, the Department of Justice, as weaponized as it is, had passed on this very issue.

-Uh and and you know, the fact that they were stacking these charges one on top of the other uh added to the fact the the Supreme Court decision, I believe it was July 1 on immunity, and meanwhile, there were tons of evidence brought into play that that uh of Donald Trump's time as president that would literally render the verdict, you know, meaningless.
+And, you know, the fact that they were stacking these charges one on top of the other added to the fact the Supreme Court decision, I believe it was July 1, on immunity.

-It should have been thrown out for a hundred different reasons.
+It should have been thrown out for 100 different reasons.

 It never should have been brought to begin with.